Online

-Curriculum: Corporate Taxation Graduate Certificate
+Online Corporate Taxation Graduate Certificate

-Curriculum: Corporate Taxation Graduate Certificate
+Corporate Taxation Graduate Certificate Highlights

-The certificate is comprised of 12 credit hours, with 6 hours required core and 6 hours elective.
+UC's online Certificate in Corporate Taxation is comprised of 12 credit hours, with 6 hours required core and 6 hours elective.
 All courses are 2 credit hours and run 7 weeks in length.

 Students may be able to selectively substitute elective courses to match specific career interests, subject to the approval of the Program Director.